sandworm-hq/sandworm-guard-js/docs/index.md

 ### TL;DR

-* Sandworm intercepts all sensitive Node & browser APIs, like `child_process.exec` or `fetch`.
-* It also knows what modules are responsible for each call.
+* Sandworm intercepts all potentially harmful Node & browser APIs, like arbitrary code execution (`child_process.exec`) or network calls (`fetch`).
+It knows what packages are responsible for each call.
+* Simple obfuscation techniques can confuse static analysis tools, but Sandworm's dynamic analysis will always intercept risky calls at run time.
-* You can use it to:
+* You can use Sandworm to:
-  * audit your dependencies and see what your code is doing under the hood;
+  * audit your dependencies, monitor activity and permissions, and see what your code is doing under the hood using the Inspector;
+  * generate a security profile automatically from your test suite and do snapshot testing against it;
   * secure your app against supply chain attacks by enforcing per-module permissions.
 * Install it as an `npm` module in your existing Node or browser app.
-* Use the Inspector tool to monitor activity and permissions.
 * Works in Node v15+ and [modern browsers](https://browsersl.ist/#q=defaults).
-* Beta support for browsers and sourcemaps.
+Beta support for browsers and sourcemaps.

 #### Get involved